 Fall or winter engagement photo sessions are a great time to dress up in leather jackets and jeans.
 You can also get away with a little more color since the sun is low in the sky.
 Our bride kept it chic and casual with her choice of layers, and added a cute statement for her shoes with our Anita lace heels, making this the perfect casual engagement photo outfit.

 Pro tip: Pick something that reflects who you are as a couple.
-When choosing engagement shoot outfits, think about what your fiancé loves about you, and how he wants to show off that side of himself to the world.
+When choosing casual engagement photos outfit, think about what your fiancé loves about you, and how he wants to show off that side of himself to the world.
 Is it your sense of humor?
 Your style?
 Or maybe it's something like "she always keeps me warm in winter."
 Whatever it is, this is what should be reflected in your outfit choices for the engagement photo shoot.

 For the Fashionista Bride or a Spring Engagement Photo Session